Read more about Jen Cunningham Butler

 What is your community involvement outside of Brookwood?

 I grew up in a house where community involvement was expected and doing for others encouraged and modeled by my parents.
 My mother was the Founding President of the Friends of Dana-Farber Cancer Institute.
-I'm currently Co-President for the second year.
+I was Co-President for three years and currently serve as Co-VP of Patient Services.
 An all-volunteer organization, the Friends raises critical seed money for cutting-edge cancer research projects and patient care programs.
 The result is innovation in cancer care, better outcomes for patients, and increased quality of life during and after diagnosis and treatment.
-My dad, who is 91, is also a Dana-Farber volunteer.
-He brings the food cart to patients as they recieve chemotherapy infusions.
+My dad, who is 95, is also a Dana-Farber volunteer.
+He brings the food cart to patients as they receive chemotherapy infusions.
 He serves up hope, love and compassion with every sandwich!
 Working in the cancer community is really important to me, and I'm happy to carry on the family tradition.
 It's an inspirational place of hope and healing; I'm humbled and honored to be among the volunteers at the Institute.

 Thoughts on taking a risk

 Do it.
 The only true regrets we'll have in this life is when we failed to give something a try.
 "Woulda, coulda, shoulda...."